ruchigupta19/Gupta_Ruchi_Spring2017/final/readme.md

 2. The type of property chosen by the traveller and it can be analyzed that Townhouse and houses are the properties with maximum prices and apartments, houses take up an overwhelming majority of all listings.
 3. Price of a listing also depends upon the number of bedrooms the property have and the same also depends upon the neighborhood of the property
 4. the summary section is the one which helps to attract travellers and analyzed that presence of  unique words like home, south Boston, bedroom, floor, kitchen, restaurant, spacious, neighborhood ,located words tends to attract more travellers
+5. with the increase in prices the eminities provided by host also increases.